alexkross/AIR/README.md

 # AIR
-Real-time data stream classification and knowledge generation engine with no dependencies
+A real-time data stream classification and knowledge generation engine with no dependencies.

 Actual (ubiquitous) dependcies are:
-- C;
+- Pony-lang;
-- Pony;
+- libcurl, libzmq, libjson-c;
-- python;
+- Python/Cython;
-- cython;
+- IPython/Jupyter is optional for CLI, REPL, debugging and visualization.

-- IPython/Jupyter is optional for debugging and visualization.
+The core algorithm is lightweight enough to be implemented with FPGA/ASIC/SoC in parallel architecture or onto embedded systems.
+ZMQ may be replaced with MQTT or RAET.
+Curl and Json can also be replaced with other interface APIs for autonomous builds.